bb667/Segregation-Composition-Correction/README.md

 ## Data Availability

 Raw block-group Census tabulations were obtained from IPUMS NHGIS and are not redistributed due to licensing terms.
 File names and extraction parameters are documented in `Census Data/README.md`.
-Large simulation outputs are hosted externally due to size; see `Simulation Results/README.md` for download links.

 ## Requirements